 Special Interest in Volleyball

-Brighton Secondary School is acknowledged in South Australia as having a long standing record of high academic achievement.
+Brighton Secondary School is acknowledged in South Australia as having a longstanding record of high academic achievement.

 A Brief History

+In 1994 the Special Interest Volleyball Program was established for students to study volleyball as a part of their curriculum.
+The program has 6 staff in the faculty and over 340 students enrolled.
 Since the 1990’s Brighton Secondary School has become a force in the nation as one of the outstanding Volleyball schools in the country.
 An indication of this is the school’s success at the Australian National Championships held in Melbourne each year.
-In 2007 and 2008 Brighton was named Champion Volleyball School in Australia.
+In 2007, 2008, 2009, 2011, 2014, 2015, 2017 and 2018 Brighton was named Champion Volleyball School in Australia.

-The Aim of the S.I.V.
-Program
+The Aim of the SIV Program

-S.I.V.
 Courses and Pathways